tobiies/nia/README.md

 ## Contributing

-Please just don't do anything dumb, I guess.
+Please just don't do anything dumb, I guess

 ## License

-This project has no license, as of yet.
+This project has no license, as of yet